The Most Dangerous Question in Negotiation: “Who Approved This?”

 Can I confidently answer leadership if questioned?

 In complex organizations, every deal must survive internal scrutiny — from finance, legal, leadership, audit, and operations.
+When a deal cannot survive that scrutiny, it does not collapse immediately.
+It weakens quietly.

 Why Buyer’s Remorse Often Starts After the Signature

 Most negotiations fail after the deal is signed, not before.
+Common reasons include:

 1. The Buyer Was Not Equipped to Justify the Deal

 The negotiation focused on closing, not on helping the buyer explain the decision internally.
+Without a clear narrative, doubt fills the gap.

 2. The Deal Was Won Too Aggressively

-Excessive concessions or rushed agreements raise suspicion later:“If they agreed so easily, what did we miss?”
+Excessive concessions or rushed agreements raise suspicion later: “If they agreed so easily, what did we miss?”

 3. Key Stakeholders Were Not Aligned